eljef/dotfiles/Windows/README.md

 This folder holds Windows specific versions of the fonts I like to use.

-## PowerShell

-This folder holds PowerShell modules and the profile I use in powershell.
-This folder is for use with powershell-core / powershell-7.

-* To install:
-  * Run `installers/01_powershell_modules.ps1` in
-    powershell-core / powershell-7.
-  * Copy folder to `<%USERPROFILE%>\Documents\`

 ## Registry

 This folder holds registry to enable or disable features in Windows.